 - BC is the first province in Canada to implement a province-wide community paramedicine program.
 There are currently more than 100 community paramedics working in rural communities around the province, helping local health-care providers care for patients with chronic and complex health issues.

-- CPR and airway management techniques
+- High-performance CPR and advanced airway management techniques for all paramedics